ethereum/portal-network-specs/portal-wire-protocol.md

 ### Storing Content

-The concept of content storage is only applicable to sub-protocols that implement persistant storage of data.
+The concept of content storage is only applicable to sub-protocols that implement persistent storage of data.

 Content will get stored by a node when:

 - the node receives the content through the `Offer` - `Accept` message flow and the content falls within the node's radius
 - the node requests content through the `FindContent` - `Content` message flow and the content falls within the node's radius